signalfx/splunk-otel-collector/internal/receiver/smartagentreceiver/README.md

 as OpenTelemetry Collector metric receivers.
 It assumes that you have a properly configured environment with a functional [Smart Agent release bundle](https://github.com/signalfx/signalfx-agent/releases/latest) on your system.

-**Alpha: No stability or functional guarantees are made at this time.
+**Beta: No stability or functional guarantees are made at this time.
 Configuration and behavior may change without notice.**

 ## Configuration